The way we work. Professionalism in action.

 FedDev Ontario-specific expectations

-2. 2.6 Integrating people values into the different facets of working life, such as in-house communications, health and safety, well-being and staffing, in a respectful environment free of harassment and discrimination.
+- 1.1.2.6 Integrating people values into the different facets of working life, including but not limited to in-house communications, health and safety, well-being and staffing, in a respectful, inclusive, accessible environment, free from harassment, discrimination and racism.

-4. 2.8 Refraining from any form of bullying (for example any acts of coercion, intimidation or aggressive behaviour whether emotional, verbal or physical).
+- 1.1.2.8 Refraining from any form of bullying, such as acts of coercion, intimidation or aggressive behaviour including emotional, verbal or physical.

 Integrity is the cornerstone of good governance and democracy.
 By upholding the highest ethical standards, you conserve and enhance public confidence in the honesty, fairness and objectivity of the federal public sector.